-Supporting siblings of children with disability during lockdown
+Supporting siblings of children with disability during isolation, quarantine or lockdown

 This means you might need to think about how to support siblings of children with disability during this time.
 Here are some tips:

-- Talk with typically developing children about their feelings about physical distancing and being at home with the family.
+- Talk with typically developing children about their feelings about being at home with the family.

 - When you see your typically developing children handling the situation well, give them plenty of praise.

 - Try to make time for each child.
-This could be as simple as walking around the block, reading, cooking or playing a card game together.
+This could be as simple as reading, cooking or playing a card game together.